Call our licensed insurance agents (TTY 711)

 Enrolling in Medicare Supplement Insurance (Medigap)

-If you’re enrolled in Original Medicare, you have the option of adding a separate Medigap policy to help pay your out-of-pocket costs.
-These are plans offered by private insurance companies that have their own premiums and enrollment processes.
-Like the other policies associated with Medicare, there’s a set time to enroll.
-But unlike the others, not enrolling may actually keep you from getting the policy you want.
+If you’re enrolled in Original Medicare, you have the option of adding a separate Medigap policy (also called Medicare Supplement) to help pay your out-of-pocket costs.
+Offered by private insurance carriers, these plans have their own premiums and enrollment processes.
+To get the coverage you want at the lowest cost, it’s important to enroll on time.

 When you first enroll in Medicare Part B, your Medigap Open Enrollment Period begins; during this six-month window, you can purchase any Medigap plan available in your state.
-While you may have to go through some medical exams during enrollment, you have guaranteed issue rights — this means you can’t be denied coverage.
+While you may have to go through some medical exams during enrollment, you have guaranteed issue rights, which means you can’t be denied coverage or charged more because of your health.
 You may have a waiting period for certain pre-existing conditions.

 You may be able to purchase a Medigap plan after Medigap Open Enrollment.
-Private insurers use medical underwriting to determine eligibility and are allowed to deny coverage and charge more.
+However, insurers use medical underwriting to determine eligibility and are allowed to deny coverage or charge more.

 Medicare Part D Enrollment

 If you had to sign up for Original Medicare during the General Enrollment Period, you can enroll in a Medicare drug plan from April 1 to June 30.
-Your coverage will start alongside your Original Medicare on July 1 — with an enrollment penalty.
+Your coverage will start alongside your Original Medicare.

 Once you’re enrolled in Medicare, you’ll have more opportunities to add, drop and change your Medicare drug plans.
 Here is how Medicare Part D fits with the other Medicare enrollment periods: